garagehive/garagehive.github.io/docs/garagehive-jobsheet-taking-payment.md

     ![](media/garagehive-jobsheet-taking-payment1a.gif)

 ### Adding resources to labour lines in a Jobsheet
 Before posting the jobsheet, all labour lines must-have resource information added to them.
-There are several this can be done:
+There are several ways this can be done:
 1. If the Technician uses the Technician **Confirmed** button on their device, the resources column will be pre-populated.

     ![](media/garagehive-jobsheet-adding-resources1.gif)